hsenid-mobile/mycoriza/docs/index.md

 Mycoriza is a `typescript library / code generator` for integrating _Rest API_ to react applications.

+!!! card "Painless"
-* **Painless**: Mycoriza makes the Rest API integration ridiculously easy by providing a toolset to generate more react-ish, _well documented_ network layer boilerplate.
-This helps the developers to spend there valuable time on more important problems than network integration.
+    _Mycoriza makes the Rest API integration ridiculously easy and helps the developers to spend there valuable time on more important problems than network integration._

-* **Explicit**: In react applications, classic way of handling the asynchronous behavior is often confusing and requires more effort in maintaining.
-Mycoriza incorporates more explicit approach by modeling the promises as states, and provides the necessary tools to mine information in typesafe manner.
+!!! card "Explicit"
+    _Mycoriza prefers State based approach to Promise handling, which is natural to react._

+!!! card "Safe"
-* **Safe**: Mycoriza ensures the type-safety through strong `typescript` support and integration-safety through easy and typesafe API client generation.
+    _Mycoriza ensures the type-safety through strong `typescript` support and integration-safety through easy and typesafe API client generation._